California Drought-Friendly Design: A 2017 Perspective

 Water Recycling Design

 You can also work with your remodel designer to create a plumbing design that helps to reuse and recycle the water.
 Greywater can be collected and diverted for toilet flushing or to irrigation systems for use in the garden.

 Finding the right solution for a drought-friendly remodel design often involves many different elements but can be easy to manage with the right design build contractor on your side.
-Here at Gordon Reese Construction, Inc., we can’t wait to help you achieve your dream space.
+Here at Gordon Reese Design Build, we can’t wait to help you achieve your dream space.